karnkaul/le2d/lib/docs/library_concepts.md

 ## Object Ownership

 All class-type objects returned by the library use RAII and clean up on destruction.
 Some objects, eg `le::RenderWindow` and/or `le::Context`, must outlive any objects created using them, eg `le::Texture`.
-If a type requires observation of another as part of its invariant, it will take that `gsl::not_null<T*>` in its constructor to indicate that the passed pointer will be stored and used later, thus must remain address-stable.
+If a type requires observation of another as part of its invariant, it will take that as a `gsl::not_null<T*>` parameter in its constructor to indicate that the passed pointer will be stored and used later, thus must remain address-stable.

 ### Buffered Resources